 Tomatoes: I used cherry tomatoes, but any variety and size of tomatoes can be used.
 This salad works very well with heirlooms and is a great way to showcase your summer garden tomatoes.

 Sourdough bread: I recommend Bread SRSLY gluten-free sourdough from San Francisco.
 Not only is it suitable for most diets, it's incredibly delicious.
 Even my friends and family who don't need to avoid gluten love this bread.
+Get 15% off your first order with code VEGGIESSAVETHEDAY.

 Think of this recipe as a blueprint you can adapt to suit your preferences and the seasonal ingredients you have on hand.
 Besides varying the types of tomatoes used, you can also change up the ratio of bread to tomatoes.